 New Zealand lies in the path of a strong westerly airflow known as the "roaring forties", producing strong and regular winds across the country.
 In the Wellington Region, the North and South Island mountain ranges funnel winds through the Cook Strait producing the region’s notorious winds.

 Effects of a storm

 Parts of the region may become isolated by flooding, landslides or even high winds closing roads and other access points.
-Storms can damage utilities, particularly power lines, or may be the cause of transport accidents.
+Storms can damage utilities, particularly power lines, or cause transport accidents.

 Frequency of storms